scy-phy/swat/README.md

 If you have a dissected packet, this method is preferred.

-With str() method or build() method of a packet you can get it's raw string format, so it would be more convinient to directly build new packets with raw string.
+With str() method or build() method of a packet you can get it's raw string format, so it would be more convenient to directly build new packets with raw string.

 	a = #an dissected packet
 	raw_string = str(a) #get the raw string